Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Upper bounds on equilibration times

-\begin{theorem} Fix $\beta\ge \beta_0$ for some large enough constant $\beta_0$, and $n^+=\log L$.
-Then $\cF_k \Rightarrow \cF_{k+1}$ provided that $a=4$ and $A=C\beta$ for some sufficiently large $C$. \end{theorem} \begin{proof}[Proof of Theorem~\ref{th:principale} given Theorem~\ref{th:induct}] For $k=1$ the statement $\cF_1$ follows at once from the ``canonical paths argument'', Proposition~\ref{prop:canpaths} (with $a=3$ and $A=b\beta $, $b$ some explicit constant).
-Notice that Proposition~\ref{prop:canpaths} applies with no change to the modified model with the external field.
+\begin{pf*}{Proof of Theorem~\ref{th-principale} given Theorem~\ref{th-induct}} For $k=1$, the statement $\mathcal{F}_1$ follows at once from the ``canonical paths argument'', Proposition~\ref{prop-canpaths} (with $a=3$ and $A=b\beta$, $b$ some explicit constant).
+Notice that Proposition~\ref{prop-canpaths} applies with no change to the modified model with the external field.
 Then, apply the theorem until $\log^{(k)}(L)=1$.
-At that point we get the desired exponential mixing time upper bound. \end{proof}
+At that point we get the desired exponential mixing time upper bound. \end{pf*}